1Voice90/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is aesthically appealing code.
+It is proper.Semantic HTML let's you organize your code more easily and professionally.
+It uses special tags like <header> and <section> which let's you divide your HTML into different parts.
+Semantic HTML is also used by screen readers to allow people to more easily navigate your website.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block will display HTML elements in columns.
+Display inline will display them horizontally across the screen.
+Inline elements have no height and width

 3. What are the 4 areas of the box model?

+Content, padding, border, and margin.
+Content is in the center, surrounded by padding, which is surrounded by the border and finally the margin
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Elements are centered around the cross-axis, assuming flex-direction is set to row

 5. Explain why git is valuable to a team of developers.

+ Git allows developers to collobrate are various projects  simultaneously.
+It provides version control that allows you to go back older code, if you make a mistake.
+By having different forks in your code, you can have a  fork that your team can work on together before merging it to the master.
+It also has tools to help you merge files and detect conflicts. -->

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.